zhiyanggg/Chatbot/README.md

 # NTU Foodchatbot

-One Paragraph of project description goes here
+Foodchatbot for NTU NorthSpine Canteen A

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
+Do ensure you navigate to the "for download" branch before you start downloading the files.

 ### Prerequisites
 You will need to create a account in Dialogflow and Facebook so that you can test the script at the end.